wduquette/advent/README.md

   component architecture.
 * Change "stone" to be scenery, and add a prose hook for the hilltop that includes it if present, but not otherwise.
-* Think if there's a smoother way to do the buffering in the player's prose hook.
 * The Game
   * Add more story.
   * Main loop should halt if you're dead at the end of it.